Worship in the Episcopal Church Tradition

 Our worship services reflect the traditions and practices of the Episcopal Church.
 We have two services each Sunday, with Holy Eucharist at each service.
 St. Paul’s has a long tradition of outstanding music programs, choirs and services.
 To see more about the music program, click here MUSIC

-The 8:00 a.m. service is Holy Eucharist Rite I, without music.
+Sunday Mornings, the 8:00 a.m. service is Holy Eucharist Rite I, without music.
 The 10:30am service includes Eucharist each Sunday (10am during summer months), with a rotation of Holy Eucharist Rite II on the first, third and fifth Sundays of the month,

 and Rite I Morning Prayer followed by Eucharist on the second and fourth Sundays of the month.

-Our nursery provides infant and child care from 9:30 a.m. until the end of the 10:30 a.m. service (10am during summer months).
+Sunday Mornings our nursery provides infant and child care from 9:30 a.m. until the end of the 10:30 a.m. service (10am during summer months).

 In addition to our Sunday morning services, we have four to five Celtic Evensong services per year, all beginning at 5pm.
 These are very unique and special services as they draw from ancient and modern elements of traditional Celtic worship, including the prayers, music and even the musical instruments used.
 The services are in the evening and are set in candle light with only as much artificial light as is necessary.
 Hundreds of candles of all sizes are set in the church along with ficus trees and other natural elements that transform our beautiful sanctuary into a setting of nature, peace and calm.
 This service is one of many worshipers’ favorite opportunities to connect with the Spirit in a profound, simple and deeply spiritual way.

 Please follow this link to The Lectionary Page for all three year Lectionary cycle readings: The Lectionary Page